pravintargaryen/pravintargaryen/README.md

 # 🌟 About Me
 👋 Hello!
-I'm Pravin deeply invested in Web3, Crypto, DeSci, DAOs and LLMs with a particular emphasis on revolutionizing healthcare.
+I'm Pravin, deeply invested in Web3, Crypto, DeSci, DAOs and LLMs with a particular emphasis on revolutionizing healthcare.
 I strive to build intelligent solutions that make a lasting impact.

 <ul>
 <li>🎓 <strong>Education:</strong> M.S(By Research) from Anna University, Chennai</li>